mike4aday/SwiftlySalesforce/README.md

 	// Update the UI
 }
 ```
+The `always` closure will be called regardless of success or failure.
 ### Example: Querying
 ```swift
 let soql = "SELECT Id,Name FROM Account WHERE BillingPostalCode = '\(postalCode)'"